Where To Stay In The Dolomites On A Budget: Popular Spot Alternatives

 4. Other Notable Budget-Friendly Areas

 Here are some other places that you can consider for your stay.
-They are good as well, just a little bit more inconvenient in different ways than the places listed before.
+They just don’t fit cleanly into the big valleys above, but they’re great budget flex options:

 - Arabba: Laid-back, basic but comfortable hotels, great for Sella Ronda access